Patellar Luxation in Dogs is a Degenerative Joint Disease…

 - Cocker Spaniel,

 - Labrador Retriever,

 - Norfolk Terrier,

 - Yorkshire Terrier.

-Almost always treat with surgery in the end, although with older dogs this might not be possible.
-Glucosamine may be prescribed instead to help boost the dog’s own ability to support its joints.
+Your vet typically wants to confirm the diagnosis and start your dog on pain relief medication.
+They may prescribe anti-inflammatory medications depending on the severity of your dog’s condition.
+They will also almost always treat with surgery in the end, although this might not be possible with older dogs.
+Glucosamine may be prescribed instead to help boost the dog’s ability to support its joints.

-Your pet will also usually be put onto a weight management program.
-This is important because it means your dog will have less weight to support with the affected limb.
-As you might imagine, overweight dogs are going to suffer much more from this condition that a slender dog would.
+Your pet will also usually be put into a weight management program.
+This is important because it means your dog will have less weight to support the affected limb.
+As you might imagine, overweight dogs suffer much more from this condition than slender dogs.

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?

 For more information on who we feel currently offers the “best” pet insurance policies out there, we would encourage you to check out our Best Pet Insurance Policies article.